Will Jerry Brown commute sentences of every death row inmate in one of his last acts as California governor?

 Beth Webb, whose sister and some friends died in a 2011 shooting at a hair salon, said at a 2016 press conference: “Neither me nor my mom will find closure in the death of another human being.”

-Michael Lyons' mother Sandra Friend, told the LA Times in 2016: “From the first inflicted wound to Michael, it was 10 hours to the last one
+Michael Lyons' mother, Sandra Friend, told the Los Angeles Times in 2016: “From the first inflicted wound to Michael, it was 10 hours to the last one.

 “For a grown man to inflict that kind of painful torture on a child – he got the right sentence.
 He got the only sentence that would bring any justice.”